In this DIY tutorial, I show you how to build a DIY cedar accent wall using reclaimed fence boards.

 Tools Needed for DIY Cedar Accent Wall

 Also, be sure to visit my tools page for a complete list of the tools and materials I use for my project.

 My wife and I moved into a new house in December of 2015.

-So, what does a pool have to do with a DIY cedar fence board accent wall?
+So, what does a pool have to do with a DIY cedar accent wall?

-In late August of 2016, south Louisiana experienced an enormous amount of rain which caused flooding and catastrophic damage to many areas.
+We experienced an enormous amount of rain which caused many areas to flood.